oemof/tespy/doc/first_steps.rst

 .. note::

 	Parameters for components are generally optional.
-Only the components label and in case you want to use a stoichiometric combustion chamber, its fuel and air composition are mandatory parameters to provide.
+Only the components label is mandatory parameters to provide.
 If an optional parameter is not specified by the user, it will be a result of the plants simulation.
 This way, the set of equations a component returns is determined by which parameters you specify.
 You can find all equations in the components documentation as well.